Pub quiz: Teams

 It is up to the quizzers to form teams, which are generally based on tables, though if one table has a large group around it they may decide to split up.
 Some pubs insist on a maximum team size (usually between six and ten).
 The team members decide on a team name, often a supposedly humorous phrase or pun, which must be written on all papers handed in.

-People often have to pay to participate – ranging from around £1 to £5 per person.
-This is often pooled to provide prize money.
+There is often a small buy-in for the quiz that contributes to the winning pot at the end of the night.
 Many pub quizzes require no payment at all, as the event is simply a way to get paying customers into the venue, typically on less busy nights of the week.

 Questions

 The person asking the questions is known as the quizmaster or quiz host.
 Quiz hosts often also mark and score answers submitted by teams, although sometimes teams will mark each other's answer sheets.

-The questions are often set by a specialist company, who may also supply the host, or could be set by the bar staff or landlord, or be set by volunteers from amongst the contestants.
+The questions can be set by the bar staff or landlord, by a third-party who may also supply the host, or by volunteers from amongst the contestants.
 In the latter case, the quiz setter may be remunerated with drinks or a small amount of money.

 Often questions may be drawn from the realm of 'everybody knows' trivia, sometimes leading to controversies when the answers are false or unverifiable.
 Generally, specialist companies will have proof read and verified answers prior to supply, avoiding such issues.
 In addition, as the quizzes are not formal affairs, slight errors in wording may lead to confusion and have led to a 2005 court case in the UK.

 Rounds

-There may be between one and more than half a dozen rounds of questions, totalling anything from 10 to upwards of 80 questions.
-Rounds may include the following kinds (most common first):
+There are typically between 1-6 rounds of questions, ranging from 10 to upwards of 80 questions.
+Rounds may include the following themes (in order of popularity):